1. Please provide your ESG-related policies.

 Once the ESG Questionnaire has been completed, the following process is undertaken:

-- Assess the ESG risk based on the initial screening information and the ESG questionnaire response;
+- Assess the ESG risk based (including climate) on the initial screening information and the ESG questionnaire response

 - Review of the output from independent RepRisk screening;

-- Discuss significant ESG risks identified, including sectors with high ESG risks at interim Investment Committee meetings and detail specific ESG risks within a section of the draft Investment Memo and minutes as appropriate; and
+- Discuss significant ESG and/or climate risks identified, including sectors with high ESG risks at interim Investment Committee meetings and detail specific ESG risks within a section of the draft Investment Memo and minutes as appropriate

 - Provide conclusion on ESG analysis in the Investment Memo.

-Our due diligence processes are designed to give us assurances over the management of ESG at the fund level, and significant ESG issues identified could result in non-investment.
+Our due diligence processes are designed to give us assurances over the management of ESG and climate at the fund and management company level, and significant ESG issues identified could result in non-investment.

 8. Describe the climate-related risks and opportunities you have identified over the short, medium, and long term.